 In a word: simplicity.
 Even the most complex design can be reduced to simple geometrical forms.

-The STL file format is non-proprietary, and allows for both (human readable) ASCII and (smaller) binary representations.
+Open: The STL file format is non-proprietary, and allows for both (human readable) ASCII and (smaller) binary representations.

 In turn, a large software and service ecosystem has grown around repairing and manipulating STL files.

 Most 3D printable models you can find on the internet are in the STL file format.
 The existence of this ecosystem, combined with STL-based software investments made by 3D printer manufacturers, has given rise to a large user-base that’s heavily invested in the format.